 For French scuba divers, the National Marine Park of Port-Cros has been a long time favourite as its rich marine fauna has been protected since 1967.
 75% of Porquerolles was managed by the national park organisation since 1971, but it is only in 2012 that the maritime area around the island was added to the national park.
 While most of the local divers only talk about Port-Cros Island and its famous dive site “La Gabinière” thanks to its many groupers, for me it was love at first sight with Porquerolles and its colourful dive sites.
 This is why I added Porquerolles to my list of the best diving in Europe.

 - “Le Grec” & “Le Donator” shipwrecks: the twin ships may be the most famous dive sites of the Var region.
 With a max depth of 52 m, the Donator will be only for the tech or French-trained divers (who can go down to 60m on air).
-The Grec shipwreck is accessible to recreational divers with a deep speciality, as you can stay within the 40m limit to explore the shipwreck (max depth is 45 m).
+The Grec shipwreck is accessible to recreational divers with a deep speciality, as you can stay within the 40 m limit to explore the shipwreck (max depth is 45 m), but still you will need to be an advanced diver.
 These two shipwrecks are just fully covered in colourful red and yellow gorgonians, a huge school of sargo fish is usually swimming along the wreck.
 They are world-class wreck dive sites without being challenging, you have a few large swim through inside.